What is cardiomyopathy?

 It sometimes occurs as a complication of pregnancy and childbirth.

-Other possible causes include: alcohol abuse, infections, and illicit drugs.
-Rarely, it's inherited.
+Other possible causes include: alcohol abuse, infections, and illegal drugs.
+It can also be inherited due to a genetic disorder.
 Sometimes medicines used to treat a different medical condition can damage the heart and cause dilated cardiomyopathy.
 However, in most cases, a specific cause is never found.